War for talent ranks above Brexit as biggest threat for businesses

 Attracting and retaining staff remains a bigger cause of concern among businesses than Brexit, according to a new survey.

-The research, which was carried out by Dublin Chamber among member companies, shows that the battle for talent continues to be the most vexing issue for businesses even as the deadline for the UK’s exit from the European Union looms.
+The research, which was carried out by Dublin Chamber among member companies, shows that the battle for talent continues to be the most vexing issue for businesses even as the deadline for the United Kingdom’s exit from the European Union looms.

 However, the study shows that concern over Brexit is rising among Irish companies, and is now ranked as the second biggest threat to growth, compared to the fourth last year.